Security Guard

 Completing a program does not guarantee entrance into an occupation.
 Before enrolling in an education program, prospective students should look into various sources for education options and employment possibilities.
 For example, contact associations and employers in this field.

-Under Alberta's Security Services and Investigators Act [pdf] and Security Services and Investigators (Ministerial) Regulation [pdf], you must be licensed by the Government of Alberta if you are paid to patrol, guard or provide security, or detect loss of or damage to the property of another person.
-There are five classes of licence: security guard, executive protection, loss prevention worker, guard dog handler and security alarm responder.
+Under Alberta’s Security Services and Investigators Act [pdf] and Security Services and Investigators (Ministerial) Regulation [pdf], you must be licensed by the Government of Alberta if you are paid to patrol, guard, or provide security, or detect loss of or damage to the property of another person.

 For information on what you need and other details, visit the certification profile Security Guard.